When the Men Came to Kill Me

-When the men came to kill me on Monday I was thinking about the court hearing and what I would do.
+When the men came to kill me that Monday I was thinking about the court hearing and what I had to do.
 The Friday before they had followed my car home from work to learn where I lived.
 Over the weekend they discussed the details: where to wait, what to do if I fought back.
 They counted on surprise and figured that I would die in my own doorway.

 He hadn't expected any resistance; this was not part of the plan.
 He ran away towards U.S. 1.
 A reporter passing by the house saw me and called 911; when the ambulance came I was bleeding from a head wound onto my shirt.
 They bandaged my head as I stood; Rescue wanted to take me to the Emergency Room but I insisted on going to the courthouse.

 Michael O’Kane is an expat American lawyer and the author of:

 - Law and Rockets: An American Lawyer in Iraq

 - Saudi Real Estate Law and Practice

 - Saudi Arabia Labor Law Outline

 Michael O'Kane was the last lawyer to be admitted to practice in the Panama Canal Zone and the first lawyer to try a jury case in the Family Division of the Miami-Dade County circuit court.
 He worked on the so-called “British Bombers” terrorism cases in Saudi Arabia and since then has practiced primarily in the Middle East and Southeast Asia.

 Michael O'Kane can be reached at: mok (at, or @) mu7ami.com.

 His books can be found at Andalus Publishing.